BradHutchings/Mmojo-Server/instructions/201-Prepare-WSL.md

 Note for developer newbies: Windows cmd shell and PowerShell use a backslash `\` for file system paths.
 Linux shells use a forward slash `/` for paths and a backslash `\` for escaping characters like `$` in strings.
 I mostly use the Linux style slashes in these instructions because they're for Linux.

-**Where:** Perform this step with and inside your WSL environment on Windows.

 ---
 ### Delete your Existing `MmojoServerBuild` WSL Instance
 If you have a previous `MmojoServerBuild` WSL instance, let's delete it.
 We're going to start from scratch with a new one.